GenesisFan64/NikonaMD/README.md

 * CDDA Playback: Play, Stop, Volume fading
 * BRAM Saving/Loading
 * PCM playback: All 8 channels with data-streaming for larger samples *see GEMA Sound Driver
-* Scaling and Rotation "Stamps" **unstable**
+* Scaling and Rotation "Stamps"

 ### with Sega 32X

-* 256-color 2D smooth-scrolling layer with "Super" Sprites --Single SH2 currently--
+* 256-color 2D smooth-scrolling layer with "Super" Sprites
 * 256-color 3D envoriment using model data and 3D-Sprites.
 * PWM playback: Maximum 7 channels with both Mono and Stereo samples *see GEMA Sound Driver